Ease of Work and Practice Efficiency

 -

-The Steps Forward program contains a diverse set of toolkits addressing the organizational and individual factors affecting health worker well-being.
-The toolkits offer strategies to engage health system leadership, understand and address health worker burnout, as well as plans for developing a culture that supports well-being.
+The American Medical Association’s Steps Forward program contains tools to address the organizational and individual factors affecting health worker well-being.
+Includes strategies to engage health system leadership, helpful ways to understand and address health worker burnout, as well as plans for developing a culture that supports well-being.

 -